Women Educating Women

 She also busts common money myths and helps you to understand your relationship with money.
 This book is perfect for women who want to take control of their finances but don’t know where to start.

-Get Good With Money by Tiffany Aliche is about more than just personal finance; it's about financial wellness.
+Get Good with Money: Ten Simple Steps to Becoming Financially Whole by Tiffany Aliche is about more than just personal finance; it’s about financial wellness.
 In this book, Aliche offers readers practical advice on how to improve their financial wellbeing.

 She covers topics such as debt management, goal setting, and investing.
 Aliche addresses how taking control of your finances can get you to the overall goal of financial wellness.

-In The Financial Diet, Chelsea Fagan helps women understand and take control of their finances.
+In The Financial Diet: A Total Beginner’s Guide to Getting Good with Money, Chelsea Fagan helps women understand and take control of their finances.

 Chelsea Fagan has a popular website and YouTube channel where she makes talking about money a fun topic.